 The Fund intends to make monthly cash distributions to unitholders of record on the last business day of each month and pay such cash distributions on or before the 15th day of the following month.
-Beginning in March 2014, the Fund will annually determine and announce the distribution amount for the following year based upon the prevailing market conditions.
-The total distribution amount was \$1,211,832 or \$0.055 per unit per month for the year ended December 31, 2017 (2016 - \$1,661,770 or \$0.055 per unit per month).
+The Fund will annually determine and announce the distribution amount for the following year based upon the prevailing market conditions.
+The total distribution amount was \$993,209 for the year ended December 31, 2018 (2017 - \$1,211,832).

 During the year the Fund has also made available to unitholders the opportunity to reinvest monthly distributions from the Fund in additional Series A units and/or Series F units, as applicable, by participating in a distribution reinvestment plan which will provide that cash distributions made by the Fund shall, at the election of a unitholder, be automatically reinvested in additional Series A units or Series F units, as applicable, on such unitholder's behalf in accordance with the terms of the plan.
 Reinvestment of distributions for Series A will occur either through market purchases or units issued from treasury depending on whether the trading price of the Series A units is above or below NAV and if units are available for purchase on the market.
 Reinvestment of distributions for Series F units will occur through units issued from treasury at NAV.
-During the year ended December 31, 2017, 712 (2016 - 610) reinvested Series A units were issued from treasury and all other reinvestments were from market purchases.
+During the year ended December 31, 2018, 1,220 (2017 - 712) reinvested Series A units were issued from treasury and all other reinvestments were from market purchases.
 No Series F units were enrolled in the reinvestment plan.